ujeong1/LLM-SocialMedia-Causality-WWW2026/README.md

 The **Impact Chain framework** is a standardized approach for analyzing cause–effect relationships in climate-related hazards.
 Introduced in the *Vulnerability Sourcebook* (Zebisch et al., 2021) and extended by Pittore et al. (2023) for multi-hazard exposure modeling, it describes how environmental drivers lead to hazards, exposure, and impacts.

 Here, the framework is applied to two hurricanes, focusing on hazard-to-impact relationships.
-Vulnerability components are excluded due to validation challenges across events.
+Note that vulnerability components are excluded due to challenges to obtain expert level knowledges from the impact chain framework.

 ---